tif-calin/only-youd/README.md

  - [ ] use socket.io

 **todo**:
+ - [ ] make account system with optional passwords and bcrypt
+ - [ ] use Pusher to make live games
  - [ ] useContext to make all the questions available for all pages of the app
  - [ ] memoize components to optimize performance
  - [ ] implement SWR